peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

 * Java JDK 8
 * Apache Maven 3.5+

-## Manual Installation

 ### Peregrine CMS Installation

 1. Visit [https://github.com/headwirecom/peregrine-cms](https://github.com/headwirecom/peregrine-cms) and install
    Peregrine per the README.

-2. Check that Peregrine has the `oak-auth-external` bundle installed it.
-If it doesn't, you don't have a version of Peregrine that supports the Header External Login Module.

 ### Header External Login Module Installation